 Upon her promotion to Director of Human Recourses (1997), Bober began transforming the personnel department to have far-reaching influence throughout organization, while heightening The Breakers’ commitment to social responsibility, something she strives to instill in all team members.
-She serves on the Board of Palm Healthcare Foundation and its Executive Committee, the Advisory Committee of the Rinker School of Business for Palm Beach Atlantic University.
-Executive Women’s Association of the Palm Beaches, and served as President of the Palm Beach Chamber of Commerce.
-Bober recently participated in the 2016 Global Wellness Summit as a facilitator on Successful Workplace Wellness Programs.
+She serves on the Advisory Committee of the Rinker School of Business for Palm Beach Atlantic University, Executive Women’s Association of the Palm Beaches, and served as President of the Palm Beach Chamber of Commerce.

 Barbara H. Jacobowitz possesses a Master of Science Degree in Public Health from the University of Massachusetts in Amherst and a Bachelor of Science Degree from the State University of New York at Stony Brook.
-Ms. Jacobowitz is the Health Services Administration Department Chair of Keiser University, West Palm Beach campus.
+Ms. Jacobowitz is the Health Services Administration Department Chair of Keiser University, West Palm Beach campus and the University Department Chair for Health Services Administration for the Keiser University system.
 She was the 2010 – 2011 Chair of the Florida Diabetes Alliance for Prevention and Treatment and a twice past chair of the Citizen’s Advisory Committee on Health and Human Services, an advisory committee to the Palm Beach County Board of Commissioners.
 Originally appointed to the PHF Board of Trustees during her 15 year tenure as Executive Director of the Treasure Coast Health Council by the Attorney General Bob Butterworth, Ms. Jacobowitz rejoined the Board of Trustees in April of 2010.

-As a PHF trustee, she Barbara helped to establish the Palm Beach County Diabetes Coalition and became a coalition board member in 2016.
-Due to her efforts, the Palm Beach County Commission proclaimed November 2016 as Diabetes Month in Palm Beach County.
+As a Palm Healthcare Foundation trustee, Barbara helped to establish Palm Beach County Diabetes Coalition and became a coalition board member in 2016.
+Due to her efforts, the Palm Beach County Board of Commissioners proclaimed November 2016 as Diabetes Month in Palm Beach County.

-Barbara resides in Royal Palm Beach with her husband, children and dogs.
+Barbara resides in Royal Palm Beach with her husband, son and dogs.

 Ms. Jacobowitz is a member of the Community Investment Committee and Executive Committee.